Blog>Cost Guides>House renovation: Cost breakdown 2025

 Be honest about your budget

-This will allow your tradespeople to work with you to set a realistic expectation for what you can achieve, taking into account your house renovation ideas and your budget.
+This will allow tradespeople to work with you to set a realistic expectation for what you can achieve, taking into account your house renovation ideas and your budget.

 Explore funding options